“The blackest month in all the year"

 1967 Slightly milder than average overall, although the first half was cold and dry, with a notable snowfall in parts, particularly the SE, on the 6-7th.
 The mild second half of the month more than made up for it.

 1968 Quite mild.
 There was some unexpected light snow in southern central England on Saturday 6th.
 There was a notable snowstorm in the south on the 8-9th, affecting a large area of the country from North Wales down to the southeast of England Snow started in Southampton just before 2 pm.
 By the next morning in some areas there were drifts 3 m deep, with strong SE winds, and level snow of up to 30 cm in mid Wales, with 10 cm of cover over a wide area.
 After the cold start the month became much more mild from the 13th.
-The Clyde Valley storm in Glasgow on the night of 14-15th killed 20 people and injured 40 others, with over 1000 homes damaged.
+The Clyde Valley storm in Glasgow on the night of 14-15th killed 20 people (9 in Glasgow alone) and injured 40 others, with over 1000 homes damaged.
+Electricity was lost across most of the city.
 50 or so had to be abolished.
+The damage was said to resemble the effects of the Clyde Blitz in March 1941.
 The storm affected much of the north of Britain.
-At Glasgow the average wind speed between 2 and 3 am was 61 mph, with a gust of 102 mph; there was a gust of 117mph recorded on Tiree; and Great Dun Fell in Cumbria recorded a gust of 133 mph.
+At Glasgow the average wind speed between 2 and 3 am was 61 mph, with a gust of 102 mph; there was a gust of 117mph recorded on Tiree; and Great Dun Fell in Cumbria recorded a gust of 133 mph, at the time the highest recorded in Britain.
 Tornadoes were reported.
 Pressure dropped very quickly on the 14th as mild Atlantic air met a cold block over Europe, and as the depression passed, pressure rose very quickly (18.5 mbars in three hours at Stornoway).

 1969 Mild.
 At 5.5C, it was the mildest January of the 60s - indeed, to get one more mild you'd have to go back to 1944 or forward to 1974, although 5.5C is nothing compared with what you get these days.
 (1949 and 1957 were as mild.)
 It turned mild and unsettled from the 7th, and was very mild around the 21st, although it then turned colder.